 The Board of Management is directly responsible for managing the company and defines its goals and strategy.
 Article 5(1) of the Articles of Association provides that the Board of Management shall consist of at least two people.
 Beyond that, the Supervisory Board determines the number of members.
-HDI Global SE's Board of Management currently has eight members.
+HDI Global SE's Board of Management currently (i.e. as at 31 December 2021) has seven members.